 If you have no preference on credit card company or hotel chain though, you’re likely to accrue everyday points more quickly with the Hilton Honors American Express Card since the IHG® Rewards Club Premier Credit Card will only earn you two points for each $1 spent at gas stations, restaurants and grocery stores and one point per $1 on all your other purchases.
-That said, you do earn 10 points per $1 on your IHG stays.
+That said, you do earn 25 points total per $1 on your IHG stays.

 Still, with a complimentary one-night hotel stay at over 5,000 hotels worldwide each year and a free night each time you redeem rewards for at least a four-night stay, the IHG® Rewards Club Premier Credit Card is still a worthwhile choice, especially for global travelers.